haltersweb/Mac-Tensorflow-ObjectDetection-LabelImg-installation/forPC.md

 * [Protobuf](https://github.com/protocolbuffers/protobuf/releases)

-Remember to follow [Nicholas Renotte's Tensorflow Object Detection YouTube tutorial](https://youtu.be/dZh_ps8gKgs?t=351) for a step-by-step instructions since there are a lot of intricacies in these installations.
+Remember to follow [Nicholas Renotte's Tensorflow Object Detection YouTube tutorial](https://youtu.be/dZh_ps8gKgs?t=351) for __step-by-step instructions of these dependencies__ since there are a lot of intricacies in these installations.

 ## Step 0.
 Install Python (set up your system for multiple Python versions and virtual environments)